zephyrproject-rtos/zephyr/doc/guides/west/repo-tool.rst

 Multiple Repository Management
 ##############################

-This page introduces basic concepts related to West and its multiple repository management features, and gives an overview of the associated commands.
+This page introduces basic concepts related to west and its multiple repository management features, and gives an overview of the associated commands.
 See :ref:`west-history` and `Zephyr issue #6770`_ for additional discussion, rationale, and motivation.